neumino/neumino.github.io/movies.md

-### I Believe
+### Borat Subsequent Moviefilm
-*Released on 2020-11-05, vote average 3.8*
+*Released on 2020-10-23, vote average 6.7*

-A 9 year old boy experiences God&#39;s power in a supernatural way.
+14 years after making a film about his journey across the USA, Borat risks life and limb when he returns to the United States with his young daughter, and reveals more about the culture, the COVID-19 pandemic, and the political elections.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/amVlQozDJkI?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/0Rsa4U8mqkw?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>